 As I keep saying, (gender) inversion does not equal subversion of problematic tropes.

 At first Rae plans to appease Hughie, and tries to win him over by being friendly.
 Hughie sees through this and calls her out on it.
+(You can’t play a witch’s trick on a witch.)

 Rae changes her plan and decides to knock him out by offering him a lemonade laced with sleeping pills or similar.
 Rae is on medication for depression.
 As Betty Friedan famously exposed in The Feminine Mystique, medicated women were a reality as well as a fictional trope of the 1960s.
-The idea of women as poisoners go way back in history, and remain one of a female character’s main weapons in the fight against a big, strong male threat.
+The idea of women as poisoners goes way back in history, and remains one of a female character’s main weapons in the fight against a big, strong male threat.

 Next Rae decides to seduce him.
-The audience knows that she is fighting for her life, making this unambiguous rape by today’s standards, but unfortunately not by 20th century standards, in which Rae is using sex in a transactional way (I’ll give you access to my body; you grant me the right to live.)
+The audience knows that she is fighting for her life, making this unambiguous rape by today’s standards, but unfortunately not by 20th century standards, in which Rae is using sex in a transactional way (I’ll give you access to my body; you grant me the right to live).
 This transaction was set down in law.
 Criminalisation of marital rape began in Australia with the state of New South Wales in 1981, followed by all other states from 1985 to 1992.
 This Australian film was made right in that period where men in some states were still granted full access to women’s bodies, so long as that woman was married to him.
 The book Dead Calm is much older and marital rape in 1963 was a foreign concept for the vast majority of people.

 This real world situation explains why watching Rae carry out her plan to entrap Hughie Warriner with her (performative) sexuality evokes a cringe response in me.
 Another part of my cringe response comes down to the camerawork.